turingcompl33t/turingcompl33t.github.io/_posts/2021-7-17-How-To-Great-Research-Paper.md

 In addition to summarizing the presentation, I also provide some commentary of my own.
 I hope that this might add perspective - that of a truly-novice researcher - that others might find informative or at the very least amusing.
 For context, I have never written a proper research paper, let alone a great one.
 I am, however, in the process of conducting research (see [here](https://noise.page/) and [here](https://github.com/turingcompl33t/udj-jit) for specifics) in partial fulfillment of the requirements of my current academic program at Carnegie Mellon University.
 While I have been working on various [implementation aspects](https://github.com/cmu-db/noisepage/pull/1510) of this research for the better part of an academic term, I only recently began focusing more of my attention on reading the corpus of related work and writing drafts of my own.
 For this reason, I thought it prudent to begin thinking about how to communicate my research effectively.

-Note that both above and in the remainder of this post I refer to Prof. Peyton Jones simply as "Simon."
+Note that both above and in the remainder of this post I refer to Professor Peyton Jones simply as "Simon."
 This is not to suggest that we are on a familiar, first-name basis, nor is it out of a lack of respect for his credentials and the titles they imply.
 In the first draft of this post I used his more decorous identifier, but I found in revisions that substituting this with his first name makes the post more pleasant to read.
 If you are reading this, Professor, forgive me!

 With that motivation and context out of the way, let's jump into Simon's seven suggestions for writing a great research paper.

 ### 1. Start Writing

 Simon (roughly) structures his presentation around the authorship process.
 Accordingly, he begins by orienting us to where writing fits into the larger research process.
-Simon recommends that we treat writing our paper as an integral part of the research itself, and not merely as the final step in which we communicate results - the side effect of an otherwise purely-functional process (forgive me, FP gods).
+Simon recommends that we **treat writing our paper as an integral part of the research itself**, and not merely as the final step in which we communicate results - the side effect of an otherwise purely-functional process (forgive me, FP gods).
 To make this idea more concreate, we might imagine that the "standard" procedure for conducting research looks something like:
 1. Get Idea
 2. Do Research
 3. Write Paper